rootmelo92118/kicker/README.md

 **CHANGELOG**
 - Bug fixed
 - Add more keyword
-- Add login with email & password
-- New feature: sms
+- New feature: vainglory statistic and match detail

 **TO - DO**
 - Add keyword for (Send Image & Broadcast)